Problem – no WiFi after Fresh Install

 Note that in most cases PCI-ID correlates to the Chip ID, but that is not always the case, so identify your device using the PCI-ID.

 Regardless of the PCI-ID, always check the distro’s documentation and user forums for the most up-to-date information.
-Broadcom wireless solutions constantly change and vary from distro to distro.
+Broadcom wireless solutions change constantly and often vary from distro to distro.

 System used for this Guide

-The system used for this guide was an Intel Pentium T2310 / 1.46 GHz ( Dual-Core ) laptop where Mint 16 (Mate) was freshly installed to the hard drive.
+The system used for this guide was an Intel Pentium T2310 / 1.46 GHz ( Dual-Core ) laptop with Mint 16 (Mate) freshly installed to the hard drive.
 The built-in wireless device was based on the BCM 4311 chipset.
-No other options existed at the time for connecting to the Internet except for wireless, which didn’t work after the OS installation.
+No other options existed at the time for connecting to the Internet except for wireless, which wouldn’t work after the OS installation.

 Broadcom Wireless Issues

-In the past, wireless connectivity issues in Linux for devices using the popular Broadcom chipset were a common problem that often turned into a difficult, confusing, and time-consuming task.
-Considerable time and effort was often spent performing multiple trial-and-error driver installations, command-line troubleshooting, reading and evaluating technical documentation, and following suggestions from other users in order to get wireless working.
+In the past, wireless connectivity issues in Linux for devices using the popular Broadcom chipset were a common problem that often turned into a difficult, confusing and time-consuming task.
+Considerable time and effort was often spent performing multiple trial-and-error driver installations, command-line troubleshooting, reading and evaluating technical documentation, and following suggestions from other users to get wireless working.

-Although some Linux distros support Broadcom wireless out-of-the-box or provide options within the OS to install the correct drivers/firmware, most do not due to a variety of ongoing development, proprietary and support issues.
-For this reason, a Web search for Broadcom wireless connection problems often results in multiple pages of possible solutions and troubleshooting suggestions, much which can be out-of-date and may no longer apply.
-And the amount of information can overwhelm and confuse desperate users looking for an easy and quick solution.
+Although some Linux distros support Broadcom wireless out-of-the-box or provide options within the OS to install the correct drivers/firmware, most do not because of a variety of ongoing development, proprietary and support issues.
+When users search the Web for answers, this often results in page after page of possible solutions and troubleshooting suggestions, many which may be out-of-date and therefore may no longer work.
+The amount of information can overwhelm and confuse users desperate for an easy and quick solution.
 An informative Archlinux.org Wiki entry (2013), Broadcom Wireless, describes many of these issues and illustrates why so much confusion and seemingly conflicting information exists about getting wireless to work for Broadcom devices in Linux.

 Current Support Issues

-Fortunately, driver/firmware support and installation options for Broadcom wireless devices have steadily improved and increasingly don’t require as much user effort or technical expertise; however, this doesn’t mean that problems are now a thing of the past.
-Many users may still need to use another PC to hunt the Web for the correct drivers, may find themselves in the frustrating catch-22 position of needing a LAN connection in order to install the drivers, learn that the correct drivers are not clearly specified, or when specified, are not included with the installation media.
+Fortunately, driver/firmware support and installation options for Broadcom wireless devices have steadily improved and don’t require as much user effort or technical expertise as before; however, this doesn’t mean that problems are now a thing of the past.
+Many users may still need another PC to hunt the Web for the correct drivers, may find themselves the frustrating catch-22 position of needing a LAN connection in order to install the drivers, or learn that the correct drivers are not clearly specified, or when specified, are not included with the installation media.

-For some Linux distros, B43 driver/firmware installation may be an automated or a semi-automated process.
-Some distros feature automatic installation for B43 devices by detecting and installing the appropriate driver package during the OS install from the installation media or through a LAN connection, while others may include them with the kernel image.
-Other distros, like Ubuntu/Debian and their derivatives, may even provide customized installation files (like a deb file) from their support forums or website, where users need only to download and double-click the deb file which automatically installs the appropriate drivers/firmware, although some deb files don’t include the drivers and may require a LAN connection in order to download them (another catch-22 situation if you don’t have a LAN connection).
+For some Linux distros, B43 driver/firmware installation can be an automated or a semi-automated process.
+Some distros feature automatic installation for B43 devices by detecting and installing the appropriate driver package during the OS install from the installation media or through a LAN connection, and some may include them with the kernel image.
+Others, like Ubuntu/Debian and their derivatives, may even provide customized installation files (like a deb file) from their support forums or web site that can be downloaded and double-clicked to automatically install the appropriate drivers/firmware.
+Note that some deb files don’t include the drivers and may require a LAN connection in order to download them separately (another catch-22 situation if you don’t have a LAN connection).

-When automatic or semi-automatic B43 wireless driver/firmware installation isn’t an option, users can still enable wireless using an extraction tool and open source or proprietary drivers to manually install the firmware – this is the process described in this guide.
+When any of the previously mentioned B43 wireless driver/firmware installation options are not available or easily identified, users can still enable wireless using an extraction tool and the open source or proprietary drivers to manually install the firmware – this is the process described in this guide.

-Generally, three driver/firmware solutions exist for Linux users with Broadcom chip-sets:
+Generally, three categories of wireless driver/firmware solutions exist for Linux users with Broadcom chip-sets: